 What is Haemochromatosis?

 Haemochromatosis is a hereditary condition, in which excessive amounts of iron are absorbed from the diet.
-This iron is deposited in various organs, mainly the liver and also in the pancreas, heart and joints.
-Iron is essential for growth and development.
+This iron is deposited in various organs, mainly in the parenchymal cells of the liver and also in the pancreas, heart, anterior pituitary and joints.